goestreicher/prophecy_compagnon_mj/README.md

 - [ ] Add draconic link
 - [ ] Limit skills, specialized skills, advantage and disadvantages to their reserved caste

+- [x] Rework creatures instanciation so that instances can be saved
+- [x] Rework the NPC instanciation to match creatures
 - [x] Migrate places to GenericTreeWidget
 - [x] Add an optional UUID in ObjectSource to prevent conflicts in case of names collision
 - [x] Do not commit resources to the store when editing a scenario (use Factions as an example)